nathandev33/Visited-Links-Marker/README.md

 - If you'd like to contribute to this repository, feel free, just fork the project and make a pull request.

 ## Getting Started

+- You can download the extension in a [chrome store](https://chrome.google.com/webstore/detail/visited-links-marker/nnkhkkkcmkcncmpigbhnlnblcmafjchm)

 1. `npm i` to install dependancies
 2. `npm start` to start running the fast development mode Webpack build process that bundle files into the `dist` folder